Golden Rules of Accounting with Example 3 Types of Accounts

 One of the most famous and commonly used terms in the field of accounting and finance is “Three golden rules of accounting”.
 The phrase itself shows that these rules form the very basis of accounting and act as a cornerstone for all bookkeeping.
 They are also known as the traditional rules of accounting or the rules of debit and credit.
 Application of three golden rules is only possible if correctly determine the type of account using in business transactions i.e. Real, Personal or Nominal Account.

-I hope you have understanding of Accounting Terminologies.
+I hope you have an understanding of Accounting Terminologies.

 Note: Rules of accounting does not means that in one transaction only one rule will be applicable.
-There may be two rules will applied.
-Whenever, transaction will be done on cash basis then only two rules apply, real or nominal.
-But when it’s on credit basis then Personal account replace with Real account of cash.
+There may be two rules that will be applied.
+Whenever the transaction will be done on a cash basis then only two rules apply, real or nominal.
+But when it’s on a credit basis then the Personal account replace with a Real account of cash.

 3 Types of Accounts

-- Real Account: Its relate with Capital nature Expense, Balance Sheet Items
+- Real Account: Its related to Capital nature Expense, Balance Sheet Items

-- Nominal Account: Its relate with Revenue nature Expenses, Income Statement Items
+- Nominal Account: Its related to Revenue nature Expenses, Income Statement Items

-- Personal Account: When Transaction will done on credit then person account comes.
+- Personal Account: When the Transaction will be done on credit then the personal account comes.